Aantrreksh/sql-query/hive_metastore.md

 Or, it can be used by external Spark or Hive clients that support Apache Thrift.
 {: beta}

-## HMS usage within {{site.data.keyword.sqlquery_short}}
+## Hive metastore usage within {{site.data.keyword.sqlquery_short}}
 {: #internal_usage}

 Hive metastore can be used in {{site.data.keyword.sqlquery_short}} in read and write mode.
 Seamless access is configured without any configuration steps needed.

 The following is an example statement to create a table that can be used within {{site.data.keyword.sqlquery_short}}.
-The metadata is stored in the HMS.
+The metadata is stored in the Hive metastore.

 ```sql
 CREATE TABLE LAX_CARGO